jainsid24/life-odyssey/README.md

 ### Key Bindings
  1. Press key 'g' to add a random glider
  2. Press key 'spacebar' to reset pattern.
+ 3. Press key 'Return' to pause the simulation
+ 4. Draw more cells with Mouse Click

 ## Code Documentation